te-yun/if-sitesearch/wordpress-plugin/sitesearch/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 With Site Search, IntraFind offers a search application that every website operator can easily set up on his own website without any programming knowledge.
+Site Search is an on-demand SaaS offering from IntraFind Software AG to enable website operators to provide search functionality for their websites.
+Hereby Site Search is run and operated by IntraFind whereas you simply integrate the provided Searchbar into your website to use our service.
+IntraFind Site Search thus complies with German and European data protection laws (DSGVO).

 == Description ==